TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 You will not be allowed to make changes to the Default Configuration.

 !!!info Info
-The Default Configuration provides users an overview of all the default values and settings of **Marker Data**.
-Users must create a new Configuration to fully use **Marker Data**.
+The Default Configuration serves as a comprehensive delineation of the default values and parameters pertaining to **Marker Data**.
+Users are required to instantiate a new Configuration in order to harness the complete functionality of **Marker Data**.
 !!!

 ## Add Configuration